1111ww2/co-flow-electron-desktop/README.md

 This command opens Terminal, installs dependencies if needed, seeds the local database, and starts Electron desktop mode.

 ---
+### macOS Keychain permission prompt

+When running the Electron app on macOS for the first time, the system may show a Keychain prompt saying that Electron wants to access information stored in **Electron Safe Storage**.

+This is a normal macOS security prompt triggered by Electron.
+It is not an error in the project.

+If this prompt appears:

+1. Enter your Mac login password.
+2. Click **Allow** or **Always Allow**.

+Choosing **Always Allow** prevents the same prompt from appearing repeatedly on future launches.

 ## Important: do not use the browser as the main presentation mode